edwinlock/edwinlock.com/research.md

 ---
 layout: default
 title: Research
-image: network.png
+image: map.svg
-caption: "A network with lots of nodes."
+caption: "A map of the British Isles with Oxford highlighted."
 ---

 ## Research